wyzant-dev/vue-radial-progress/README.md

 `strokeWidth` | `10` | The width of the progress bar.
 `animateSpeed` | `1000` | The amount of time in milliseconds to animate one step.
 `fps` | `60` | The frames per second that the animation should run.
-`timing-func` | `linear` | The transition timing function to use for the CSS transition.
+`timingFunc` | `linear` | The transition timing function to use for the CSS transition.
 See [transition-timing-function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function).

 # Lint